Nibbles (video game): Gameplay

 The game's objective is to navigate a virtual snake through a walled space while consuming numbers (from 1 through 9) along the way.
 The player must avoid colliding with walls, other snakes or their own snake.
-Since the length of the snake increases with each number consumed, the game increases in difficulty over time.
+Since the length of the snake increases with each number consumed, the game becomes more difficult over time.
 After the last number has been eaten, the player progresses to the next level, with more complex obstacles and increased speed.
 There is a multiplayer mode which allows a second player to control a second snake by using a different set of keys on the same keyboard.

 Development

 Nibbles was included with MS-DOS version 5.0 and above.
 Written in QBasic, it is one of the programs included as a demonstration of that programming language.
 The QBasic game uses the standard 80x25 text screen to emulate an 80x50 grid by making clever use of foreground and background colors, and the ANSI characters for full blocks and half-height blocks.
 Microsoft's 24kB QBasic version was copyrighted in 1990.
-Because of MS-DOS's prevalence at that time, it was available on almost every IBM PC compatible in the early 1990s.
+Due to MS-DOS's prevalence at the time, it was available on almost every IBM PC compatible in the early 1990s.